jasmyne222/StoryInteractive-fullstack/README.md

 # Laravel + Vue Fullstack boilerplate

+## WebMobUi - Media Engineering - HEIG-VD

-This is a fullstack boilerplate for Laravel and Vue.js fir the course WebMobUi, Media Engineering, HEIG-VD
+This is a fullstack Laravel and Vue.js boilerplate for the course

 ### Installation